Skip to main content

 related_content_tab

-You’ve taken the plunge and formed your business as a Delaware corporation.
+You’ve taken the plunge and formed your business as a corporation.
 What do you need to do next?
-This post, along with the companion piece 8 Legal To-Dos Before Your First Investment, is intended to help you identify other steps you should be taking as you launch your business and prepare to take on investment.
+This post is intended to help you identify other steps you should be taking as you launch your business and prepare to take on investment.

 2. File 83(b) Elections.
 If any stockholders are receiving stock that is subject to vesting they should strongly consider filing an 83(b) election with the IRS.
 For an 83(b) election to be effective it needs be filed within 30 days of the time of the sale of the stock, with NO EXCEPTIONS.
 For an explanation of what an 83(b) election is and whether it makes sense for you click here.